conradakunga/Blog/_posts/2025-07-19-sending-email-in-c-net-part-3-using-gmail.md

 ![GeneratedPassword](../images/2025/07/GeneratedPassword.png)

-This is the password you will use, NOT your gmail password.
+This is the password you will use, NOT your **Gmail user password** that you use to log in.

 Once this is ready, you can proceed to write your code.